 Here are some photo tips to make your pets look happy and super adoptable:

 - Our research shows pet listing photos that are a close-up of the pet’s face are clicked on more often than shots taken farther away.
-HOWEVER especially if you and all your other nearby shelters and rescues are all using face closeup shots, all pets start to look the same.
+HOWEVER, especially if you and all your other nearby shelters and rescues are all using face closeup shots, all pets in our website search results can look too similar.
 Try mixing it up and see what works for you and your pets!
-Dogs with long noses try profile shots, dogs showing their bellies or running happily, cats jumping up for a toy or curled up next to a person.
+Like try profile shots, or pets running happily with a toy, or curled up in a lap.

 - Put a colorful bandana or collar on the pet.

 - Place a toy in the photo with the pet.